 And Aoife stood on a hill near by, as long as the battle lasted.
-And from that out she belonged to Lugaidh's Son, and was a mother of children to him.
+And from that out she belonged to Lugaidh's Son, and was a mother of children to him. gods and fighting men

-Book Two - Finn's Helpers
+Book Two -- Finn's Helpers

-Chapter I - The Lad Of The Skins
+Chapter I -- The Lad Of The Skins